 The History Education Network/Histoire et éducation en réseau (THEN/HiER) is a collaborative network across the diverse fields of history, history education and school history teaching in Canada.
 It brings together people from across Canada and internationally to inform, carry out, critique, and implement research into history education.
 Read More

-- Women's history in Canada, Canada's History webinars, Oct 15 to Dec 2
+- Women's history in Canada, Canada's History webinar, Dec 2

 Videos & Podcasts